Land Between the Lakes camping is just as cool as it sounds.

 This campground shows an entirely new side of Land Between the Lakes camping—the adventure motorsports side.
 The Turkey Bay Off-Highway Vehicle campground is connected to a series of OHV trails and Forest Service roads that allow machine heads to drive their Jeeps, ATVs and more through four different types of trails.
 Camping here is available on a small number of self-service sites with two 24-hour generator areas, chemical toilets, and drinking water.

-Basic and Dispersed Camping
+Basic and Dispersed Camping at Land Between the Lakes

 If you’re willing to forgo certain amenities, one of the best things about Land Between the Lakes camping is that you can camp almost anywhere.
 Keep in mind that a basic camping permit is required for each person 18 and over when camping in basic camping areas.
 A dispersed camping permit is required when camping in non-designated areas of the recreation area.
 Both permits cost $30 (annual permit) or $7 (three day permit.)
 Permits can be purchased online or at any of the Land Between the Lakes facilities.